Canon T6 vs Sony A9

 It is notable that the A9 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The T6 lacks such a headphone port.

-The A9 is a recent model that features in the current product line-up of Sony.
-In contrast, the T6 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T6 was succeeded by the Canon T7.
+Both the T6 and the A9 have been discontinued, but can regularly be found used on eBay.
+The T6 was replaced by the Canon T7, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.